lemlac/mulem/docs/reference.md

 It also means the shorthand `(0, 1, x: 2)` isn't really special syntax.
 It's the natural representation of a tuple that has both dimensions populated, which any `&` expression across the two types would produce anyway.

 Opaque types such as primitives and enums coerce into a tuple of one, so creating a product type of them creates a positional tuple, e.g. `Int & Float & Char` becomes `(Int, Float, Char)`.
 Structs convert to named tuples unless declared with an `@opaque` decorator, in which case they behave like opaque types.
 The `Void` type coerces to an empty tuple `()`.
+(See [Decorators](#Decorators) for more informations on available decorators.)

 Combining empty tuples produces an empty tuple `() & () == ()`.
 The same is true for empty named tuples `{} & {} == {}`.
 This also means that empty positional tuples and empty named tuples are equivalent `() == {}`.
 Both tuples have zero dimensions in both positional and named components; therefore they are equivalent.
 Saying `() & {} & ()` or `{} & ()` and any combination of empty tuples all produce an empty tuple.
 If you think about it, this makes sense.
 They all represent nothing, like a cup that can holds 0mL of water.
 If you stacked a bunch of 0mL cups, you would still not be able to hold any water in it.
 Is it even a cup then?
 That's why empty tuples are treated as `Void`, which verbally represents nothing, because they're all nothing.
 Therefore `Void == () == {}`.
 The 3 types are all the same.